digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-49.md

 #### Nick Battle
 * Majority of time spent assisting Leo with the VDM to Isabelle translation.
-* Update below from Leo on this:
+* Update below from Leo on this (which he's managed to do in about three weeks!):

     DONE:
     * 87% of TC AST as: